-The Hospital is commercially insured for workers' compensation stop-loss; auto, property, boiler, and machinery; and directors' and officers' liability.
+The Hospital is commercially insured for workers' compensation stop-loss; auto, property, boiler, and machinery; directors' and officers' liability; and other customary business liabilities.
 There are no assurances that the Hospital will be able to renew existing policies or procure coverage on similar terms in the future.